Achievable logoAchievable logo

 • Handling curves that intersect multiple times

-Recall that the definite integral can be used to represent area under a curve.
-When finding the area between curves, imagine slicing the region into many thin rectangles.
+Recall that a definite integral can represent area under a curve.
+To find the area between two curves, picture the region sliced into many thin rectangles.

 • If the slices are vertical (parallel to the y-axis), integrate with respect to x.